Taro-IT/docs/docs/guias/G29-guia-validacion-socios.md

 ## ¿Cómo definir la categoría?

-En Taro manejamos laz cuatro categorías listadas a continuación:
+En Taro manejamos las cuatro categorías listadas a continuación:

 - ### Análisis